 - Being in possession of a solid or well-known trademark gives more notoriety to the company and can potentially add more value to the products and services of the entity.

-- It must be mentioned that in Indonesia, the ‘first to file’ method applies.
-Hence, the first legal entity to file for a trademark is given the priority for its use.
+- In Indonesia, the ‘first to file’ method applies.
+Hence, the first legal entity to file for a trademark will be the priority for its use.

 - On the 2ndof October 2017, Indonesia joined the Madrid Protocol which enables a trademark owner to seek protection of their trademark in many countries simultaneously by filing only one application with a single office and by paying a single fee (3) (4).

-Before enlisting the steps in the following table, it is recommended to hire an intellectual property right consultant to process the trademark registration:
+Before enlisting the steps in the following table, it is best to hire an intellectual property right consultant to process the trademark registration: